NukeMail

 Pros

-• Open source — you can run your own instance for development
+• Open source.
+You can run your own instance for development

 • Simple GraphQL API